cardsfromtheedge/cardsfromtheedge.github.io/_posts/2019-07-01-Old-photos.md

 As so often happens, I intend to complete a blog and then the words get stuck and I drift away, sometimes mentally and sometimes literally. ☺

 The new plants mentioned above were all planted out into the garden some time ago.
-The rain has poured down on them and considering the lack of warmth in our June days currently, the plants have done remarkably well.
+The rain has poured down on them and considering the lack of warmth in our June days, the plants have done remarkably well.

 I smile to myself as the sun makes a brief appearance and warms my back.